-For Part C students (MMathPhys students), failure to attend an examination, without an accepted reason, will result in failure of the whole of Part C (MMathPhys).
-For MSc students, failure to submit a required element of assessment, without an accepted reason, will result in the failure of that assessment.
-In this case, the mark for any resit of the assessment will be capped at a pass and the student would be ineligible for a distinction overall.
+For Part C students (MMathPhys students), failure to submit a required element of assessment or to attend a required examination without an accepted reason will result in failure of the entirety of Part C (MMathPhys).
+For MSc students, failure to submit a required element of assessment or to attend a required examination without an accepted reason will result in the failure of that assessment item.